newhavenrb/conferences/Taming-the-Kraken-How-Operations-enables-developer-productivity.md

 * What about feature toggles?  @benjaminoakes
 * Reasons for keeping vagrant files outside of app code?  @benjaminoakes
+* Should there be more configuration rather than hard-coding?  @benjaminoakes

 ## External Links